 Former SC police chief pleads guilty to theft of federal funds and lying to FBI

-Former Manning police chief Gary Shaffer pleaded guilty in federal court in Charleston on Thursday in connection with the theft of some $78,000 in federal funds.
+Former Manning police chief Gary Shaffer pleaded guilty in federal court in Charleston on Thursday in connection with the theft of some $80,800 in federal funds from the city police department.

+The money came from a September 2015 traffic stop in which Manning police officers seized $80,800 from two individuals, assistant U.S. Attorney Will Lewis told U.S. Judge Bruce Howe Hendricks during a court hearing in Charleston.

+Shortly after that stop, Shaffer began making large cash deposits into his bank account, deposits ranging from $500 to $5,000, Lewis told the judge.
+Before the seizure, Shaffer had just $76 in his bank account, but by November of that year, Shaffer had deposited approximately $78,514 into his account, Lewis said.

 Shaffer was indicted in January and charged with theft of federal funds, money laundering, structuring and making a false statement to an FBI agent, according to an indictment in the case.

-Federal prosecutors agreed to drop some charges, and Shaffer pleaded guilty to theft of government gunds and lying to a federal agent.
+Federal prosecutors agreed to drop some charges, and Shaffer pleaded guilty on Thursday to theft of government funds and lying to a federal agent.

+Manning had been fired as Manning police chief in August 2018 for issues unrelated to the criminal charges, Lewis told the judge.

 The indictment said that from September to November 2015, Shaffer siphoned off proceeds from the “distribution of controlled substances.”